 18. Get Cozy

-The next two are actually from the same blog post.
+The next 2 are actually from the same blog post.
 The post was done by Jenn over at Clean and Scentsible.
 I couldn’t help but add both because they deserve their own piece of this post’s glory.
-This one is probably one of my most favorite categories because it says, “warm up beside me and help me feel snuggly”.
+This one is probably one of my most favorite categories because it says, “warm-up beside me and help me feel snuggly”.

 19. Sometimes It’s in the Subtle Things